 Hello, how can we help you?

 There are always hazards and risks with any type of outdoor activity, including bushwalking and hiking.
 We will ask you to sign an Acknowledgement of Risk and Obligations.
-Choose a walk within your capabilities, be appropriately dressed, and carry the right gear.
+Choose a walk within your capabilities, be appropriately dressed, bring water and food, and carry the right gear.
 Remember, you are responsible for your safety.

-You can try us out for two or at most three walks over four months, after which your temporary membership will expire.
+You can try us out for two or at most three walks over six months, after which your trial membership will expire.
 After completing two trial walks, you may apply for full membership.

 Leaders may allow you to join an activity if you are visiting the Coffs Coast from another area, as a guest of full member.
 Members need to ask the leader first to get permission to bring their visitor.
 Of course, visitors will still need to sign the Acknowledgement of Risks and Obligations.